Application Management

 - Multiple applications can connect to the same Postgres database server—they are deployed to isolated databases on that server.

-- You cannot change the database of a deployed application.
-You must delete and re-deploy the application.
+- To change the database server of a deployed application, use

 Applications Configuration